d3fc/d3fc/packages/d3fc-extent/README.md

 <a name="date_accessors" href="#date_accessors"></a> *date*.**accessors**([*accessors*])

 If *accessors* is specified, sets the array of value accessors to the specified array and returns this extent instance.
-The value returned be the accessors must be a `Date`.
+The accessors are applied to each data value before computing the extent.
+The value returned be the accessors must be a `Date` or an array of `Date`s.
 Defaults to an identity function (i.e. `d => d`).
 If *accessors* is not specified, returns the current array of value accessors, which defaults `[]`.

 <a name="date_pad" href="#date_pad"></a> *date*.**pad**([*values*])